Privacy Policy

 5. AI-assisted features

 AI access for a given inspection is automatically disabled when the relevant report is submitted and locked.
-No inspection query data is used to train external AI models without explicit agreement.
+Inspection query data is not used to train external AI models without explicit agreement.

 6. Data retention

-Inspection reports and associated contract records are retained for the duration required by the applicable regulatory framework.
+Inspection records.
+Locked inspection reports are retained for the duration required by the applicable regulatory framework.
 For NEK 405 inspections this is a minimum of ten years.
 Retention periods for other inspection types are set out in the relevant Agentic Contract.

-Audit trail records are retained for the full lifecycle of the Agentic Contract and cannot be deleted.
+Audit trail.
+Audit trail records associated with an Agentic Contract are retained for the full lifecycle of the contract and cannot be deleted, in order to preserve the legal evidentiary value of the record.

 7. International data transfers

-Hunit may transfer personal data outside the European Economic Area where necessary for platform operation, including to service providers located in the United Kingdom and the United States.
-All such transfers are carried out under appropriate safeguards in accordance with GDPR Chapter V, including Standard Contractual Clauses approved by the European Commission where applicable.
+Where personal data is transferred outside the EEA, for example to service providers located in the United Kingdom or the United States, such transfers are carried out under appropriate safeguards in accordance with GDPR Chapter V. These safeguards include Standard Contractual Clauses approved by the European Commission and, where applicable, the UK Addendum or the EU-US Data Privacy Framework.
 A copy of the relevant safeguards is available on request.

 8. Your rights